INDONESIA UNDER YUDHOYONO (2004-2014): STABILITY, STEADY ECONOMIC GROWTH

-Yudhoyono was formally sworn in as president in October 2004.
-His appointed several military men to his cabinet.
+Yudhoyono was formally sworn in as president in October 2004 and served two five-year terms, relinquishing his position in 2014.
+He appointed several military men to his cabinet.
 His vice president, Jusuf Kalla, was a non-Javanese and a wealthy businessman.
 Yudhoyono ran on the platform "more just, more peaceful, more prosperous, and more democratic Indonesia."
 Among his cabinet appointees were Finance Minister Sri Mulyani Indrawati and Trade Minister Mari Pangetsu — considered two of Asia's most powerful women.

 Yudhoyono as President